Malayalam journalism: Reporter TV

+Shekinah TV

+Shekinah TV is a 24-hour Indian satellite News channel, airing Christian spiritual programs, current affairs and news.
+The channel airs programs in Malayalam and English.
+The channel is managed by Shekinah Communications Limited.
+Available in Airtel Dth channel no 859, Tata Play Dth channel no 1856.
+The channel is headquartered in Thalikode, Thrissur, Kerala, India.

 Shalom Television

 Shalom Television is a Christian television channel.
 Shalom television broadcasts Christian programming in the Asia, UK, Europe and the US.
-Shalom is a non-profit organization with publications; Shalom Times, Shalom Tidings and Sunday Shalom.
+Shalom is a non-profit organisation with publications; Shalom Times, Shalom Tidings and Sunday Shalom.
 Shalom TV India has associate itself with Eternal Word Television Network, transmitting programming 24 hours a day to 105 million homes in 110 countries and 16 territories on more than 3,400 cable systems, wireless cable, Direct Broadcast Satellite (DBS), low power TV and individual satellite users.

 Goodness Television

 Goodness Television is a Christian television channel run by Divine Retreat Centre, Potta.
 Goodness TV India broadcasts Christian programming in the Asia, UK, Europe and the US.

-Online journalism
+Online journals

 In the late 1990s, some newspapers started making their print news accessible online.
-Online news websites started to emerge in the early 2000s, with malayalam.indiainfo.com. which was started in April 2000 and later renamed to thatsmalayalam.com, and weblokam.com (renamed to mayalam.webdunia.com) which was founded in September 2000.
-The Malayalam version of Indiainfo was started from Bangalore, and subsequently became part of oneindia.com.
+Online news websites started to emerge in the early 2000s, with Malayalam.indiainfo.com. which was started in April 2000 and later renamed to thatsmalayalam.com, and weblokam.com (renamed to mayalam.webdunia.com) which was founded in September 2000.